josejuan/jj-yesod-translatable/README.md

 1. <del>Set a properly way to grant access (and activate/deactivate) editing (translating) mode managing automaticaly client content representation (actually you must to switch between `translate` and `translatable` to set current mode, "viewing translation" or "editing translations")</del>.
 Now supported using `enableEditingMode`, `disableEditingMode` and `editingModeEnabled`.

-1. Cache translations at server runtime.
+1. <del>Cache translations at server runtime.</del> Now supported internally using `IORef (TVar (M.Map k a))`, we must wait to a better solution.

+1. <del>Remove public access on writable (POST) REST method and set some privilege role.</del> Now supported using `canTranslate`.

+Others non critical tasks could be:

 1. Reduce todo list to install and use plugin.

 1. Populate automaticaly `TranslatableLang` entity using `message/en.msg` files using a compliant way.

-1. <del>Remove public access on writable (POST) REST method and set some privilege role.</del> Now supported using `canTranslate`.

 NOTES
 -----